Fall Admission: 2-Year Sequence

 MNHN 632 - Counseling II: Theories and Practice (3 Credits)

 This course will focus on psychodynamic techniques which remain widely used in private and institutional practice, especially in outpatient settings.
 A thorough understanding of these techniques and the underlying theories is an essential component of graduate training.
 At a minimum, the course would cover Psychoanalytic, Psychodynamic, Existential, Gestalt, and short-term psychodynamic approaches Lectures will stress theory and case conceptualization.
 Exercises will address both theory and application.
-Students will participate in class exercises that will include operationalizing the problem, case conceptualization, treatment planning, practicing specific techniques (in the roles of therapist and client), and considering special issues for certain populations.
+Counselors-in-Training (CITs) will participate in class exercises that will include operationalizing the problem, case conceptualization, treatment planning, practicing specific techniques (in the roles of therapist and client), and considering special issues for certain clients.

 MNHN 681 - Psychopathology (3 Credits)